 Through this answer, you've shown the interviewer that you understand the question, you recognize the importance of it, and you have the talent to translate your background into the setting for the position at hand.

-Always give specific examples about what you've done.
-This tip alone can mean the difference between a mediocre interview score and landing a spot on the 'top three candidate' list.
+Always give specific examples of what you've done.
+This tip alone can mean the difference between a mediocre interview score and landing a spot on the 'top three candidates' list.
 Managers (good ones, with solid training, that is) are actually schooled to ask questions that elicit examples of how candidates have performed jobs.

 Sometimes managers will try to cue you that they need a real example, not a hypothetical idea of what you would do in a certain circumstance.
 If you hear questions such as "Tell about a time that you . . . " or "Give an example of a workplace situation where you did so & so," it's your signal to tell about a real situation in your career that answers the question.

 If the hiring manager repeats the same question, that means you didn't answer some element of the question, or you failed to give a real example.
 It's actually a good sign when you're asked a question again—it may mean the hiring team has clicked with you and they want to give you a good chance at the job.
 Otherwise, believe me, they will simply smile and go on to the next question, and you'll never know you didn't make the mark.

 "What's your worst fault?" or similar questions are huge traps for the unsuspecting.
 The nature of the question can be varied, so plan ahead to have a few answers in mind.
 You might be asked questions such as, "What did you least like about your previous job?" or "Tell about a time you didn't succeed at something."
 Answer the question (don't try to divert), but try to turn the answer into a success story.
 If you learned something the hard way, use that challenge to your advantage and you may earn points for candor and for showing how you've grown.

 You'll be rated on your visual cues as well as the content of your answers, and you'll also be rated up or down for your verbal style.
 Pay attention to these things!